dlccyes/blog/index.md

 which I dimmed and applied 15 pixels of gaussian blur, resulted in [this](https://i.imgur.com/C90lb3z.jpg)
 ![](assets/blue-nebula.jpg)

 About the icon (`<link rel="icon" href="https://i.imgur.com/mypR8sN.pngs">`).
 It has no meaning at all.
 It's just the icon I used when trying to get my little [Spotify playlist stats visualizer](https://playlastify.herokuapp.com/) through Spotify's quota extension (so that everyone logging in can use the API, not only myself).
-I initially used a stylized Spotify icon I randomly found on Google images, but Spotify said it's a branding violation, and I thought a website without an icon is kind of lame, so I just opened [Photopea](https://www.photopea.com/), drwe some random circles, and called it an icon.
+I initially used a stylized Spotify icon I randomly found on Google images, but Spotify said it's a branding violation, and I thought a website without an icon is kind of lame, so I just opened [Photopea](https://www.photopea.com/), drew some random circles, and called it an icon.
 Surprisingly, it looks kind of nice.

 ## contents
 The contents of this blog mainly comes from what I've written privately in my own notebook (Evernote) throughout the years.
 But I may also write new things when I feel like it.